Tea in Tokyo

-This Currituck County Public Library program is free and open to the public, and reservations are not required.
-However, your donation of a non-perishable food item to the Lower Currituck Food Pantry is appreciated.
+This Currituck County Public Library program is free, open to the public and suitable for all ages.
+Reservations are not required.
+Your donation of a non-perishable food item to the Lower Currituck Food Pantry is appreciated.

 For more information call 252-453-8345.